-Only resident graduate courses with an "A" or "B" grade may be transferred.
+Transfer credits must be acceptable toward graduate degrees at the institution where the courses were completed.
+Only resident graduate courses (at the institution where the courses were completed) with an "A" or "B" grade may be transferred.
 A course with the grade of pass, credit, or satisfactory may not be transferred.